kartik-v/bootstrap-checkbox-x/README.md

 ## Features

-1. Enhances any HTML input with `data-toggle=checkbox-x` to an extended checkbox control.
+1. Enhances any HTML input (preferrably text input) with `data-toggle=checkbox-x` to an extended checkbox control.
 2. The plugin offers the following three states and values for the checkboxes:
    - `1` or `true`: Checkbox is checked.
    - `0` or `false`: Checkbox is unchecked.